-Phosphorylation, "P: Although phosphorylation in the context of OXPHOS is clearly defined as phosphorylation of ADP to ATP, it also potentially involves substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), in the matrix (phosphoenylpyruvate carboxykinase) and in the cytosol (pyruvate kinase, phosphoglycerate kinase).
-ADP is formed in the adenylate kinase reaction, 2 ADP <--> ATP + AMP.
-In isolated mammalian mitochondria ATP production related to adenylate kinase can be detected in the presence of ADP and without respiratory substrates (Komlódi and Tretter 2017).
+Phosphorylation, "P: Although phosphorylation in the context of OXPHOS is clearly defined as phosphorylation of ADP to ATP.
 On the other hand, the term phosphorylation is used in the general literature in many different contexts (phosphorylation of enzymes, etc.).
 This justifies consideration of a symbol more discriminative than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
 We propose the symbol "P for the energetic uphill direction of phosphorylation coupled to catabolic reactions, and likewise the symbol "P for the corresponding downhill reaction (Fig. 2).
+ATP synthase is the most important enzyme complex of the phosphorylation system (Fig. 1B), and "P may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase), in the matrix (phosphoenylpyruvate carboxykinase) and cytosol (pyruvate kinase, phosphoglycerate kinase).
+ADP is formed in the adenylate kinase reaction, 2 ADP $\leftrightarrow$ ATP + AMP.
+In isolated mammalian mitochondria ATP production catalysed by adenylate kinase proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).

 Control and regulation: The terms metabolic control and regulation are frequently used synonymously, but are distinguished in metabolic control analysis (Fell 1997).
-Respiratory control may be exerted by (1) ATP demand (Fig. 2), (2) fuel substrate, pathway competition and oxygen availability (starvation and hypoxia), (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency, (4) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, Ca^{2+} and other ions including H^+ , (5) inhibitors (e.g. NO or intermediary metabolites, such as oxaloacetate), (6) enzyme content, concentrations of cofactors and conserved moieties (such as adenylates, NADH/NAD+, coenzyme Q, cytochrome c); (7) metabolic channeling by supercomplexes, (8) mitochondrial density and morphology (fission and fusion), (9) hormone levels, gender, life style (influencing all control mechanisms listed before), and (10) genetic or acquired diseases causing mitochondrial dysfunction (for reviews see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al. 2017).
+Respiratory control may be exerted by (I) ATP demand (Fig. 2), (2) fuel substrate, pathway competition and oxygen availability (starvation and hypoxia), (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency, (4) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, $Ca^{2+}$ and other ions including $H^+$ , (5) inhibitors (e.g. NO or intermediary metabolites, such as oxaloacetate), (6) enzyme content, concentrations of cofactors and conserved moieties (such as adenylates, NADH/NAD $^+$ , coenzyme Q, cytochrome c); (7) metabolic channeling by supercomplexes; and (8) mitochondrial density (enzyme concentrations and membrane area) and morphology (fission and fusion).
+Regulation by hormone levels, gender and life style, and by genetic or acquired diseases causing mitochondrial dysfunction exerts and influence on all control mechanisms listed above (for reviews see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al. 2017).